 Here’s why–you’ll be less likely to stay motivated and will eventually spend your money poorly.
 Instead, here are a few ideas on how to spend any extra money you receive.

-These ideas go against the norm to what most people think, but they’ve helped me improve my finances.
+These ideas go against the norm of what most people think, but they’ve helped me improve my finances.
 My hope is that these ideas do the same for you.

 Believe it or not, giving to others can be more fulfilling than receiving.

 When you receive extra money, this is the perfect time to give some to the less fortunate.
 You’ll feel happier and know you’re impacting other lives.